What to know about LA’s new anti-camping law for public spaces

 How will the ordinance be enforced?

 That’s still unclear.
 City officials who support the ordinance say that most violations will be treated as infractions with possible fines, versus more serious misdemeanors.
-The ordinance itself stipulates that a “street engagement strategy” on homelessness must be deployed across the city along with the new rules, involving trained professionals who can offer unhoused people shelter, but doesn’t spell out details.
+The ordinance itself stipulates that a “street engagement strategy” on homelessness will be deployed across the city along with the new rules, involving trained professionals who can offer unhoused people shelter.
+A separate report on exactly what that strategy entails will work its way to the City Council in the coming weeks.
 Typically LAPD enforces these types of ordinances, with a fair amount of discretion on when to crack down.
+Different City Council offices are also likely to take different approaches on the types and number of locations to crack down on.

 Didn’t something like this already pass?

-Yes, the council voted to pass this ordinance 13-2 on July 1.
-This vote is a procedural requirement called a “second consideration.”
+Yes, the council voted 13-2 to pass this ordinance on July 1.
+This vote was a procedural requirement called a “second consideration.”

 Who voted “yes” on this ordinance and why?